kubernetes/enhancements/keps/sig-node/2371-cri-pod-container-stats/README.md

 - CRI should be extended to provide required stats for `/stats/summary`
 - Kubelet should be extended to provide the required stats from CRI implementation for `/stats/summary`.
-- cAdvisor should be updated to support no longer collecting stats that are duplicated with CRI implementation.
 - This new behavior will be gated by a feature gate to prevent regressions for users that rely on the old behavior.

+#### Alpha -> Beta Graduation

 - Conduct research to find the set of metrics from `/metrics/cadvisor` that compliant CRI implementations must expose.
-- Conformance tests for the fields in `/metrics/cadvisor` should be created
+- Conformance tests for the fields in `/metrics/cadvisor` should be created.
 - Performance tests for CPU/memory usage between Kubelet/cAdvisor/CRI implementation should be added.
-#### Alpha -> Beta Graduation

-- CRI implementations should report any difficulties collecting the stats, and by Beta the CRI stats implementation should perform better than they did with CRI+cAdvisor.
+	- The CRI stats implementation should perform better than they did with CRI+cAdvisor.
-- CRI implementations should support their equivalent of `/metrics/cadvisor`, passing the performance and conformance suite created in Alpha.
 - cAdvisor stats provider may be marked as deprecated (depending on stability of new CRI based implementations).
 - cAdvisor should be able to optionally not report the metrics needed for both summary API and `/metrics/cadvisor`.
 This behavior will be toggled by the Kubelet feature gate.

 #### Beta -> GA Graduation

 - The CRI stats provider in the Kubelet should be fully formed, and able to satisfy all the needs of downstream consumers
 - cAdvisor stats provider will likely be marked as deprecated (depending on dockershim deprecation).
 - Feature gate removed and the CRI stats provider will no longer rely on cAdvisor for container/pod level metrics.